kyledunkerley/public/README.md

 - **Tinkerer** – I love **experimenting** with code and pushing the boundaries of automation.

 ## 🚀 Getting Started
-Each script will have a detailed writeup on [KyleDunkerley DotPro](https://www.KyleDunkerley.pro), so be sure to check there for explinations, funny stories on why I have these scripts and more.
+Each script will have a detailed writeup on [KyleDunkerley DotPro](https://www.KyleDunkerley.pro), so be sure to check there for explanations, funny stories on why I have these scripts and more.

 Feel free to fork, contribute, or suggest enhancements — I love collaborating on projects!